kjartanvalur/angular-kendo-window/README.md

 Angular Kendo Window

-Here is a angular directive that helps create <a target='_blank' href='http://kendoui.com'>KendoUI</a> windows with its own template and controller.
+Angular directive to dynamically create <a target='_blank' href='http://kendoui.com'>Kendo UI</a> windows with a separate template and controller.

 <b>This is highly influenced by <a target='_blank' href='http://angular-ui.github.io/bootstrap/#/modal'>UI Bootstrap modal directive</a>.</b>